sverweij/virtual-code-owners/README.md

 ### Why the `.txt` extension?

-It keeps editors and IDE's from messing up your formatting.
+It keeps editors and IDEs from messing up your formatting.

 Various editors assume an ALL_CAPS file name with `#` characters on various lines to be markdown, and will auto format them as such.
 Usually such autoformatting is